trombik/platformio-freebsd-toolchain-xtensa/README.md

 Error: Could not find a version that satisfies the requirement '~2.40802.191122' for your system 'freebsd_amd64'
 ```

+## What it does

+`init.sh` creates symlinks to the directories where the system package
+installed the tool-chain, and creates `package.json`.

 ## Requirements

 - [`devel/xtensa-lx106-elf`](https://github.com/trombik/freebsd-ports-xtensa-lx106-elf/tree/master/devel/xtensa-lx106-elf) is installed